 The Trip

-You may wish to leave this number with family or friends that may want to contact you over the weekend.
+You may wish to leave this number with family or friends who may want to contact you over the weekend.
 If you are assigned a roommate, room expenses will be shared with your roommate.
 Major credit cards are accepted at the hotel.
-The rooms are approximately $65 per night.
+The rooms are approximately $70 per night.

-We don’t claim to be a weather service, but the current weather for cities enroute to the Baja and near our overnight destination are on the home page.
+The current weather for cities en route to the Baja and near our overnight destination are on the home page.
 The clinic in Lopez Mateos is located on the Pacific Ocean and usually provides a cool breeze.
 Please travel light.
 Bring cool clothing for warm days and extra layers for colder days or nights.
-Dress is informal, but should be proper for local customs/culture.
-Cost sharing for flight to and from clinic will be approximately $260 dollars and includes your entrance visa and exit tax.
+Dress is casual, but should be proper for local customs/culture.
+Cost sharing for flights to and from the clinic will vary and will be between $200 and $300 dollars which includes your entrance visa and exit tax.
 Be prepared to reimburse the pilot.

 Departure times from the hotel on Sunday are at the discretion of the pilot of the aircraft.
 Please be prompt when you are given times to meet the aircraft (both leaving the U.S. and returning on Sunday).
 Be sure to pack lightly for the trip.
 Most pilots limit maximum baggage weight for each passenger to 10 pounds.
 Soft-sided luggage works best and saves wear and tear on the airplane during loading and unloading.
 If you don’t own soft-sided luggage, try grocery bags.
 They work!